ruggeri/tech-notes/randos/automotive/engines/02a-inline-twin.md

 - Typically **transverse** mounted.
 Cylinders are side-by-side, perpendicular to the bike.
 Crank runs perpendicular to the bike axis.
   - Only 1 motorcycle ever did a straight twin longitudinal.
-- Are typically more compact and easier to design than flat-twins or V-twins.
+- Are typically more compact and easier to design and service than flat-twins or V-twins.
-  - Only one casmshaft and one cylinder head for instance.
+  - Only one camshaft and one cylinder head for instance.
 - Most make between 40-90hp.
 But there are some that go up to 115hp.
   - I'm talking motorcycles here.
   - These are really too small for cars.
 Also, I think you'd always have